Skip to content

 CMT2F Biomarkers and Outcome Measures

-With CMTA support of $302,071, an international team of researchers from the Inherited Neuropathies Consortium, led by Michael Shy, MD, at the University of Iowa, is studying how CMT2F progresses over time.
-The study tracks changes in function and biomarkers through clinical assessments, blood samples, skin biopsies, and MRI imaging of calf muscle fat fraction.
+With CMTA support of $302,071, an international team of researchers from the Inherited Neuropathy Consortium (INC), led by CMTA Strategy To Accelerate Research (CMTA-STAR) Clinical Expert Board co-chair Michael Shy, MD, at the University of Iowa, is studying how CMT2F progresses over time.
+The study combines clinical outcome assessments with biomarker analyses from blood, skin biopsies, and MRI imaging of calf muscle fat fraction to track disease changes over a 12-month period.

 Michael Shy